 - That our Higher Power can and will if sought.

-For a fuller understanding of the 12 Steps it is suggested that you attend meetings – in person, online or by telephone – read or listen to the MA book, Life with Hope, work with a sponsor and read our pamphlets, including Working the Program.
+It is suggested that you attend MA meetings – in person, online, or by telephone – read or listen to the MA book, Life with Hope, work with a sponsor and read our pamphlets, including Working the Program.